 The securities issued in the securitization transactions are senior or subordinated based on the waterfall criteria of loan payments to each security class, with the residual interest (the "residual certificates") issued being the first to absorb credit losses in accordance with the waterfall criteria.
 Accordingly, the residual certificates are the most sensitive to adverse changes in credit risk rates.
 Depending on the specific securitization, a hypothetical increase in the credit risk rate of 10% to 20% would result in significant decreases in the fair value of the residual certificates.
-On average, a hypothetical increase in the credit risk rate of 20% would result in a 17% decrease in the fair value of the residual certificates.
+On average, a hypothetical increase in the credit risk rate of 20% would result in a 14% decrease in the fair value of the residual certificates as of September 30, 2021.
 The remaining classes of securities, with the exception of those in 2018-2, are all overcollateralized such that changes in credit risk rates are not expected to have significant impacts on their fair values.

 The fair value of the securities is also sensitive to adverse changes in discount rates, which represent estimates of the rates of return that institutional investors would require when investing in financial instruments with similar risk and return characteristics.
-On average, a hypothetical 100 basis point increase in discount rates results in a decrease in fair value of the securities (including securitization notes and residual certificates) of 1.23% and 0.83% as of December 31, 2020 and June 30, 2021, respectively.
-On average, a hypothetical 200 basis point increase in discount rates results in a decrease in fair value of the securities (of 2.36% and 1.66% as of December 31, 2020 and June 30, 2021, respectively.
+On average, a hypothetical 100 basis point increase in discount rates results in a decrease in fair value of the securities (including securitization notes and residual certificates) of 1.23% and 0.77% as of December 31, 2020 and September 30, 2021, respectively.
+On average, a hypothetical 200 basis point increase in discount rates results in a decrease in fair value of the securities (including securitization notes and residual certificates) of 2.36% and 1.53% as of December 31, 2020 and September 30, 2021, respectively.

-The fair value of securitization notes and residual certificates are not sensitive to adverse changes in expected prepayment rates as such changes would not result in a significant impact on the fair value as of December 31, 2020 and June 30, 2021.
+The fair value of securitization notes and residual certificates are not sensitive to adverse changes in expected prepayment rates as such changes would not result in a significant impact on the fair value as of December 31, 2020 and September 30, 2021.